WenjieDu/TSDB/README.md

 tsdb.download_and_extract('physionet_2012', './save_it_here')
 # datasets you once loaded are cached, and you can check them with list_cached_data()
 tsdb.list_cache()
+# you can delete only one specific dataset's pickled cache
+tsdb.delete_cache(dataset_name='physionet_2012', only_pickle=True)
-# you can delete only one specific dataset and preserve others
+# you can delete only one specific dataset raw files and preserve others
 tsdb.delete_cache(dataset_name='physionet_2012')
 # or you can delete all cache with delete_cached_data() to free disk space
 tsdb.delete_cache()